Video clip commemorating V Foundation Award.

 Dr. Brugarolas received his medical degree from the University of Navarra, Spain (1993), and his Ph.D. from the Massachusetts Institute of Technology (1998).
-He did an internship and residency in internal medicine at Duke University Medical Center, and subsequently a fellowship in oncology at the Dana-Farber Cancer Institute.
+He did an internship and residency in internal medicine at Duke University Medical Center, and subsequently a fellowship in oncology at a combined program of the Dana-Farber Cancer Institute, Brigham and Women’s Hospital and Massachusetts General Hospital.
 In 2003, he became an instructor at Harvard Medical School.

-Certified in Medical Oncology by the American Board of Internal Medicine, Dr. Brugarolas runs a kidney cancer clinic at the Simmons Comprehensive Cancer Center and is active in multiple professional associations including the American Society of Clinical Oncology (ASCO) and the American Association for Cancer Research (AACR).
-He has served on research grant review panels of the National Cancer Institute, National Institutes of Health, Bethesda, MD, and the American Cancer Society, Atlanta, GA, and is the recipient of numerous awards including the Claudia Adams Barr Award for Innovative Basic Cancer Research, a V Scholar Award, and a Research Scholar Award from the American Cancer Society.
+Certified in Medical Oncology by the American Board of Internal Medicine, Dr. Brugarolas runs a kidney cancer clinic at the Simmons Comprehensive Cancer Center.
+Dr. Brugarolas is active in multiple professional associations including the American Society of Clinical Oncology (ASCO) and the American Association for Cancer Research (AACR).
+He has served on research grant review panels of the National Cancer Institute, National Institutes of Health, Bethesda, MD, and the American Cancer Society, Atlanta, GA.
+He is a member of the external advisory board and counsels MD Anderson Cancer Center on their Kidney Cancer Specialized Program of Research Excellence application.
+He was inducted to the American Society for Clinical Investigation in 2013 and is the recipient of multiple awards including the Claudia Adams Barr Award for Innovative Basic Cancer Research, a V Scholar Award, and a Research Scholar Award from the American Cancer Society.